neme-sys-io/Discord-UserPresence/README.md

 To acquire the Discord UserToken, please follow these steps:

-1. **Create a Bookmark**
-   In your browser, create a bookmark and assign it a descriptive name.
+1. In your browser, create a bookmark and assign it a descriptive name.

-2. **Paste Code in URL Section**
-   Within the bookmark properties, paste the following JavaScript code into the URL section:
+2. Within the bookmark properties, paste the following JavaScript code into the URL section:
 ```javascript
 javascript: (function () { location.reload(); var i = document.createElement("iframe"); document.body.appendChild(i); prompt(" ❀ Discord Token ↴ ", i.contentWindow.localStorage.token.replace(/"/g, "")); })();
 ```

 >    ![image.png](https://i.postimg.cc/J4NF72vx/image.png)

-3. **Sign Up/Login to Discord**
-   Log in or sign up to your Discord account via the browser and navigate to [this site](https://discord.com/channels/@me).
+3. Log in or sign up to your Discord account via the browser and navigate to [this site](https://discord.com/channels/@me).

-5. Enter the Bookmark name in the **Search Bar** that we created and Click it:
+4. Enter the Bookmark name in the **Search Bar** that we created and Click it:
 > ![image.png](https://i.postimg.cc/YSVcLy7P/image.png)

-5. **Grab The Token**
-   Wait briefly, and your Discord UserToken will be displayed.
+5. Wait briefly, and your Discord UserToken will be displayed.

 ## ID (Optional)

 > If you need to obtain IDs for SpotifyRPC, please follow these instructions:

-1. **Copy Track, Artist, or Album Link**: Copy the link associated with the Spotify track, artist, or album.
+1. Copy the link associated with the Spotify track, artist, or album.
 ```
 https://open.spotify.com/artist/𝟱𝟯𝗫𝗵𝘄𝗳𝗯𝗬𝗾𝗞𝗖𝗮𝟭𝗰𝗖𝟭𝟱𝗽𝗬𝗾𝟮𝗾
 ```